 England has suffered a long-term and substantial decline in employer investment in training over past decades.
 The government’s introduction of the apprenticeship levy in 2017 aimed to address this by spurring the increase of both the quantity and quality of apprenticeships, as well as employer spending on training.

-However, apprenticeships in England are still not delivering in terms of quality of skills and experience they provide.
+However, apprenticeships in England are still not delivering in terms of the quality of skills and experience they provide.
 Four in ten apprenticeships are created only at intermediate level, which places England behind the best systems in Europe, where nearly all apprenticeships are at advanced or higher levels.

 Apart from being concentrated at lower levels, the current system is not sufficiently providing an accessible pathway to work for young people, with most apprenticeship places going to existing employees and older apprentices.
 This is compounded by a bureaucratic and inflexible levy which is not tailored to employers’ skills requirements.